-The inspection was led by a CQC inspector who was supported by a specialist dental adviser.
+The inspection was led by a CQC inspector who was supported by two specialist dental advisers.

 We informed local NHS England area team and Healthwatch that we were inspecting the practice; however we did not receive any information of concern from them.